 As the framework developed, I shopped it around to a number of SLDS users to get feedback.
 While the users were delighted that a framework was emerging, this version simply wasn’t clear enough for them.

 Seeing usage guidelines for each component and how the components were ordered made sense.
-However, the user typically wouldn’t think of the component as a starting point.
+However, this didn’t quite match the common mental model; a user typically wouldn’t think of the component as a starting point.
 Instead, they usually thought about the state first, e.g. “I need to show an error message in this flow,” or “What is the empty state for a new list?” etc.

 This discovery helped me evolve the framework.
 For the next iteration, I put together a number of common states, typical scenarios (for each state), and specific component guidelines (one for each scenario).